PieLabs/pie-docs/using/api/pie-controller.md

 # PieController

+[todo] - clarify that this is server only

 A PieController is responsible for delegating calls to the pie controllers.
 The default controller is purely client side.
 It directly delegates to the pie controller methods.
 In a server based scenario the controller would delegate the calls to the backend.